Hôtel de Sully Garden Paris

-Sully’s residence was built from 1625 near Place Royale (today Place des Vosges) as a townhouse and was a development commissioned by King Henry IV of France and overseen by Maximilien de Béthune, Duke of Sully (1559-1641).
+Sully’s residence (Hotel de Sully) was built in 1625 near Place Royale (today Place des Vosges) as a townhouse and was a development commissioned by King Henry IV of France and overseen by Maximilien de Béthune, Duke of Sully (1559-1641).
 The Duke bought the residence in 1634.
 It stayed in the Sully family until the mid-18th century.
 Madame de Sévigné and Voltaire both stayed there.